As I mentioned in an earlier write-up, the BOE will be announcing its last monetary policy statement of the year tomorrow.

-- Net trade was also a major contributor to the faster year-on-year increase, thanks a faster increase in exports (4.1% vs. 3.1% previous) and a slower increase in imports (2.6% vs. 4.7% previous).
+- Net trade was also a major contributor to the faster year-on-year increase, thanks to a faster increase in exports (4.1% vs. 3.1% previous) and a slower increase in imports (2.6% vs. 4.7% previous).

 - According to commentary from the GDP report, “The reporting period for this release covers Quarter 3 2016, and therefore includes data for the whole period after the EU referendum.
-Since the result, growth in gross domestic product (GDP) has been in line with recent trends.
+Since a result, growth in the gross domestic product (GDP) has been in line with recent trends.
 This suggests limited effect so far from the referendum.”